ouyangpeng/android-gpuimage-plus/README.md

 * Demo and Library will be updated as needed.
 Welcome for your questions or PR.

-* To build with the jni part, pleasae try:
+* To build with the jni part, please try:

 ```shell
 export NDK=path/of/your/ndk